Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Methods and Setup

 with $f_{\rm m}(b)$ the central frequency of the bin $b$.

 This allows to approximate the likelihood inner product as

 where the summary data

 are computed on the whole frequency grid, but only for the reference waveform.
 Also $\left\langle h(f)|h(f)\right\rangle$ is calculated with a similar approach.
-In this method, the evaluation of sampled waveforms is required only to compute the bin coefficients $r_0(h,b)$ and $r_1(h,b)$ in Eq.~\eqref{wfm_ratio}.
+In this method, the evaluation of sampled waveforms is required only to compute the bin coefficients $r_0(h,b)$ and $r_1(h,b)$ in Eq.~\eqref{eq:wfm_ratio}.
 In this paper, we follow the description and implementation of~\cite{Dai:2018dca, Zackay:2018qdy}.
 To use relative binning with \texttt{bilby} inference, we employ the code in~\cite{janquart:2022}.
+More details about the relative binning method applied to our analysis are given in Appendix~\ref{sec:relbin_app}.